Seven Signs of a bad business partner

 Signs of a bad business partner

 Bad business partners come in all shapes and sizes, from complainers to reluctant communicators to outright liars.
-It’s not always that obvious, either.
+While it’s sometimes obvious that you have chosen a bad business partner, most of the time the signs are subtle and progressive.
 If you simply have different values but there are no concrete problems, it can be harder to recognize that you’re in a bad business relationship.
 Here are some of the most common signs of a bad business partner.

 They’re not solution-oriented